 There are six main steps you need to follow to submit your MIT application.
 Below are the steps, numbered in the rough order you should complete them in.

-Step 1: Create a MyMIT Account and Start Your Application
+Step 1: Create an MyMIT Account and Start Your Application

-The first step to applying to MIT is simple; you just need to create a MyMIT account.
+The first step to applying to MIT is simple; you just need to create a MyMIT account through the MIT application portal.
 Creating an account only takes a few minutes, and once you do this you'll be able to complete an application, track the pieces of the application you've submitted, join the MIT mailing list, and get your interviewer's name and contact information.

 To create an account you'll have to fill out some basic demographic information such as your birth date, high school name, and home address.

-Finally, you'll complete the MIT's personal statements.
-Unlike many other schools, MIT doesn't require one long essay; instead, you'll answer five short prompts.
+Once you've entered information about your academics and extracurriculars, you'll get to respond to MIT's short response essay questions.
+Unlike many other schools, MIT doesn't require one long essay; instead, you'll answer three short prompts.
 Here are the essay prompts, along with the word count requirement:

 Step 3: Submit Your Secondary School Report and Standardized Test Scores